 Scientists carefully choose model organisms to use based on several factors.
 Some of these have to do with what biological questions they want to ask, while some are quite logistical.
 The round-worm C. elegans can easily be stored in a freezer for future research, but you definitely wouldn’t want to try that with a mouse!
 However, mouse embryo cryopreservation, while much more expensive, is possible.
 Working with different organisms requires management and ethical considerations.
 We will learn about the requirements of responsible animal usage and the regulations in place to keep researchers safe and productive while ensuring proper animal care.

 You will learn how scientists are currently working with these organisms by reading classical and recently-published studies.
-We will have virtual visits with labs, delve into the research that is being performed there and talk to a variety of lab members to get a sense of what research entails from the people actually doing it.
+We will have virtual tours of labs, delve into the research that is being performed there and hear from a variety of lab members to get a sense of what research entails from the people actually doing it.
 Topics covered will include stem cell biology, cancer, aging, gene-editing and several human diseases.
+You will watch videos, read articles, complete case studies, engage in online discussions and create your own recorded presentation.

-Upon completion of this course students will understand why and how certain model organisms are used in laboratory biomedical research.
-Over the course of our 2-week class, you will likely develop opinions about which organisms you would want to work with -and which ones you might not!
-The course will culminate with a final project on the organism of your choice and an opportunity for you to research interesting work being done with that organism.
+Over the course of our class, you will likely develop opinions about which organisms you would want to work with - and which ones you might not!
+The course will culminate with a final project on the organism of your choosing and an opportunity to research interesting work being done with that organism.